Wolframfriele/ripe-alerts/README.md

 ```bash
   python manage.py migrate
 ```
-6. To manage access to the database we need a superuser. let's create one! <br/>
+6. To manage access to the database we need a superuser, so let's create one! <br/>
 To create a superuser, use the command:
 ```bash
   python manage.py createsuperuser